-It is as hard for him to attempt to walk as it would be for you to cross to the other side on a thin log 15 feet high over a fast running stream.
+It is as hard for him as it would be for you if I ask you to walk on a log 15 feet over a fast running stream

 Even though adults have their rational mind developed well, adults don’t act that much different either

 We all adapt differently.
 Some of us try walking with a different gait pattern.
 Some of us try locomotion with a wheelchair.

 Some of us have bodies that can not move according to our will at all.

 Some of us are “thinkers”.
 Some of us are “doers”.
 And anything in between.

 Thinkers will most likely adapt by giving up the physical aspects and escaping into the dream world.

 Doers will most likely adapt by pushing their bodies to extremes.